Erika’s BRCA 2 Previvor Breast Cancer Story

 Same with having to be put under anesthesia.
-The recovery was certainly easier that I had anticipated, I was back at work after about three and a half weeks.
-But when you have a preventative mastectomy and your body’s not going through cancer or dealing with cancer treatments, I think the process is easier to recover from.
+The recovery was certainly easier than I had anticipated.
+I was back at work after about 3.5 weeks.
+When you have a preventative mastectomy and your body’s not going through cancer or dealing with cancer treatments, I think the process is easier to recover from.

 The last thing that I’ll say is that even when you’re having a mastectomy preventatively, I think it’s still very scary.
 I think it’s still a loss of body parts, and I think people forget that.

 Which is another reason why I always tell people, even if you just talk to a therapist one time, I think it can be really helpful for processing all of those feelings.